HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/MVC/review_pers_offers_project.md

 4. The specific Java Server Page (JSP) file for the JCR 268 Portlet can be found in directory  **\src\main\webapp\_Pers_Offers\jsp\html\Pers_OffersPortletView.jsp**

 5. When using IBM Rational Application Developer, there is a wizard available that helps to create the java classes mentioned on topic three above.
 The same wizard also creates hrf files that specifies the mapping between the rules, java-classes and backend databases.
+Such a wizard is currently missing in Microsoft Visual Studio Code.
+   But the provided sample may help to create own classes and rules.

    Sample hrf-files can be found in folder **\src\main\webapp\WEB-INF\pzn-resourceCollections\pers_offers**

     For example: